MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/cloudknox-product-integrations.md

 1. Select an authorization system tile to view its integration information.

+## Available integrated authorization systems

-2. The following authorization systems are integrated into the CloudKnox application:
+The following authorization systems may be listed in the **Integrations** dashboard, depending on which systems are integrated into the CloudKnox application.

 - **ServiceNow** - Manages digital workflows for enterprise operations, and the CloudKnox integration allows you to request and approve permissions through the ServiceNow ticketing workflow.
 - **Splunk** - Searches, monitors, and analyzes machine-generated data, and the CloudKnox integration enables exporting usage analytics data, alerts, and logs.
 - **HashiCorp Terraform** - CloudKnox enables the generation of least-privilege policies through the Hashi Terraform provider.
 - **CloudKnox API** - The CloudKnox application programming interface (API) provides access to CloudKnox features.
 - **Saviynt** - Enables you to view Identity entitlements and usage inside the Saviynt console.
 - **Securonix** - Enables exporting usage analytics data, alerts, and logs.